Eman8618/Eman-Udagram-Project3/udagram/Documentation/pipeline.md

 2. Push their code to GitHub repository.
 3. The GitHub repository is trigger build on CircleCi.
 4. CirlceCi will deploy the changes on Aws Services.
+### The pipeline will follow all commands that's saved on config.yml